Why You Might Get a False Negative or False Positive Pregnancy Test Result

 For roughly 10 percent of women in the U.S., getting pregnant is hard work—so you can only imagine the sadness and despair if they learn that their positive pregnancy test was actually a false alarm.

 While rare, false positive pregnancy test and false negative pregnancy test results are entirely possible.
-Read on to find out what can cause them.
+Read on to find out the answer to how accurate home pregnancy tests are and what can cause false results.

 How Pregnancy Tests Work

 First, let's talk about the science behind pregnancy tests: At-home pregnancy tests work by detecting human chorionic gonadotropin (HCG), a hormone created by placenta cells after an egg is fertilized, says Mary Jane Minkin, M.D., clinical professor of obstetrics, gynecology and reproductive sciences at Yale University School of Medicine.
 That hormone is excreted in your urine, which is how most tests determine whether or not you're pregnant.

 Depending on how you use them, home pregnancy tests claim to be accurate nearly 99 percent of the time, according to the U.S. Office on Women's Health (OWH).
 But when you take the test and how you do it can influence its accuracy, according to the OWH.